National Committees

 The Executive Committee is composed of the board officers, as specified by the bylaws.
 Members of the executive committee are limited to the President, Immediate Past President, President-Elect, Treasurer, and Secretary.

-Chair, Board President – Charla Lambert
+Healani Chang, Board President - Chair

 Governance Committee